Certificate in Employee Benefits LawSM Seminar

 (Additional fees for CLE application and/or reporting fees may apply.)

-Once an organization has registered a representative for any full 4½ day Certificate in Essentials of Human Resource ManagementSM Seminar in 2019, subsequent registrants from the same organization who attend the 2019 Certificate in Essentials of Human Resource ManagementSM Seminar are entitled to a discount for attendance.
-A $100.00 discount will be given for each subsequent 4½ day registrant.
-A $50.00 discount will be given for each subsequent partial registrant.
-Participants need not attend the same location or date, but must attend during the specified time period and discounts must be requested at the time of registration and other not combinable with other discount offers.
+Once an organization has registered a representative for any of the full, 4½ day Certificate in Employee Benefits Law Seminars held in 2019, subsequent registrants from the same organization who attend a 2019 Certificate in Employee Benefits Law Seminar are entitled to a discount.
+A $200.00 discount will be given for each subsequent 4½ day registrant.
+A $50.00 discount will be given for each subsequent partial program registrant.
+To receive the discount, participants need not attend the same location or date.
+Discounts must be requested at the time of registration and are not combinable with other discount offers.